hamedmx/YAD-ILP-Tool/paper.md

 - **Input:**

-   - Background knowledge, *B*, a set of Horn clauses.
+   - Background knowledge *B*, a set of Horn clauses.

    - Positive examples $E^+$, a set of Horn clauses (typically ground literals).